 - Edgestitch through all the layers, staying very close to the seam line on both sides of the zipper.
 For all the edgestitching on the side ring, we lengthened our stitch slightly.

 NOTE: As with all zipper installations, start with the zipper half way open.
 Stitch to the middle, where you can start to feel you’re approaching the zipper pull.
 Stop with your needle in the down position.
+Lift up the presser foot slightly.
 Twist your fabric around slightly and carefully close the zipper.
-Re-position and finish sewing to the end.
+Re-position the foot and finish sewing to the end.

 Complete the side ring